Skip to content

 topologyKey: "kubernetes.io/hostname"

-Using our yaml configurations
+Using yaml configurations

 You can reuse the yaml config files under deployment/cassandra folder to configure a Service to expose Cassandra externally, create static persistence volumes, and use the StatefulSet to deploy Cassandra image.

-The steps to deploy to ICP are:
+The steps to deploy to K8S are:

 We are using one namespace called 'greencompute'.